khurram-wasim/beautiful-jekyll/_posts/2018-05-20-server-side-rendering-in-angular.md

   console.log(`Node server listening on http://localhost:${PORT}`);
 });

 ```

+## Universal gotchas

+In the above script there is section of a hack for server side rendering
+Angular Universal does not support DOM elements like document, event, navigator etc.
+This is because when you develop an application, for best practices you should
+follow the guidelines and facilities provided by the framework you are using.

-# 3. Setup a webpack config to handle this Node server.ts file and serve your
+# 3. Setup a webpack config to handle this Node server.ts file and serve your application!
-# application!

 The file we are going to create takes server.ts, compiles it and every dependency
 it has into dist/server.js.